Benjamin2009/anxiety-depression-covid/README.md

 ### Key Observations

 - The COVID-19 pandemic has exacerbated existing health inequalities and the negative effects have hit harder on social groups who already face disadvantage and discrimination, particularly in people who have disabilities, who have Black and Hispanic ethnic backgrounds, and who are sexual and gender minorities.
 Action should be taken swiftly to sufficiently meet the needs of these individuals, helping them to survive the COVID-19 pandemic and be well equipped to endure any similar strains in the future.
 - There are regional differences across U.S. states during the COVID-19 pandemic.
-In different Census regions, the levels of anxiety and depression are highest in the South, followed by the West and Northeast, and were the lowest in the Midwest.
+In different Census regions, the levels of anxiety and/or depression are highest in the South, followed by the West and Northeast, and were the lowest in the Midwest.
 ---

 Please read the notebook: